 A strong Content Security Policy is an essential security layer for PWAs.
 CSP helps mitigate XSS and data injection attacks by specifying which dynamic resources (scripts, styles, images, etc.) are allowed to load and execute.
 By defining a strict CSP, you can prevent your PWA from loading malicious content from unauthorized sources.

-Example of a basic CSP in your HTML `<head>`:
+Example of a basic CSP header approach:

 Data Storage Security